-a Right-click the rack position for the power supply, and then click the right mouse button to open a shortcut menu.

-b On the shortcut menu, choose New Device.
+- 2 Right-click the rack position for the power supply, and then click the right to open a shortcut menu. - 3 On the shortcut menu, choose New Device.

-c Expand the SUPPLY folder, and then select the power supply from the list.
+4 In the New Device dialog box, expand the SUPPLY folder.
+Select the power supply from the list.